Ashleigh Hitterman speaks a little more slowly now. But she speaks clearly, and strongly, and she speaks for herself.

 She was transferred to the Shirley Ryan AbilityLab to begin rehabilitation but had to return to Rush five days later.
 Cerebrospinal fluid had begun collecting in her brain, and Munich put in a shunt to drain it.

-The nurses brought in a board with letters and taught her to blink to spell out what she was trying to say.
+Speech-language pathologist Itza Davila brought in a board with letters (called an eye gaze board) and taught her to blink to spell out what she was trying to say.

 “It was so frustrating.
 I had to blink out, letter by letter, word by word, at the board,” Hitterman said.
 “It took forever.”